 There was a significant interaction between maternal lifespan and sex (supplementary), where males had a non-significant increase in weight, and females had a non-significant decrease in weight with increasing maternal lifespan.
 None of the other paternal age or lifespan effects had a significant interaction with sex (supplementary).

 Table 1.
-Effects of parental ages and lifespans on chick weight as a nestling (approximately 7 days post-hatching) from a linear mixed-model.
+Effects on chick weight of effect of parental ages and lifespans as a nestling (approximately 7 days post-hatching) from a linear mixed model.